Jordi Webber

 Jordi Webber (born 25 May 1994) is a New Zealand actor and musician.
 He came to prominence as a member of the boyband Titanium, which was formed in 2012 as part of a competition run by The Edge radio station.
 The band's first single "Come On Home" debuted at number one on the New Zealand singles chart.
 Titanium later became the first New Zealand band to have three singles in the chart simultaneously.
 During this time, Webber was named Cleo Cruiser Bachelor of the Year.

 He opted to stay in New Zealand when the band went to the United States and he officially left Titanium in 2014 to pursue solo music and acting careers.
 He released his first single "I'll Be Loving You" in September 2016.
 That same year, he was cast as Levi Weston, the Gold Ranger, in Power Rangers Ninja Steel.
 The series began airing in 2017.
 After finishing the promotional campaign for Power Rangers, Webber appeared in two webseries Oddly Even and Ao-Terror-oa.

 Webber had a recurring role on the New Zealand soap opera Shortland Street as Jake Morris, and starred in the action-horror series The Dead Lands as Rangi.
 From 2020 until 2021, Webber starred as Constable Cruz Kingi in the rugby drama series Head High.
 Webber credited the show for helping him to reconnect with the Māori culture.
 Webber also debuted a musical alter-ego named Waazzoo and The Vibes and he released a self-titled EP in 2020, followed by the single "Juice and Lemonade" in 2021.

 Webber's film roles include television film Together Forever Tea (2021), romantic holiday film Mistletoe Ranch (2022), and the Netflix interactive romantic comedy Choose Love.
 Webber joined the cast of Australian soap opera Home and Away as Kahu Parata in 2023.
-He will appear in the upcoming Australian television drama Prosper.
+In 2024 he appeared in the Stan series Prosper, a drama set in the megachurch community.